akshaygh0sh/US-Roads/documents/log.md

 Week 4: Coordinates approximation for constructing Graph was not accurate.
 Because of this A* returns inaccurate outputs.
 We solved this problem using actual dataset since the coordinates are accurate.

+Week 5: Pretty much everything was smooth but one problem we encountered was loading c++ code into a browser so that it compiles without any problem.

 ## What you plan to accomplish next week

 Week 2 Goal: Find shortest path between two nodes using travsal.